textX/textX/docs/model.md

 ### `get_metamodel(obj)`

-Returns metamodel for the model given `obj` belongs to.
+Returns meta-model the model given with `obj` conforms to.

 ### `get_parent_of_type(typ, obj)`